 In recent years, Latin America has become one of the emerging regions of the global services market.
-In 2013, service exports reached USD 165.890 million, a result of a compound annual growth rate of 11.46%.
-In Latin American countries, the service sector accounts for about 62% of gross domestic product.
+In 2014, service exports reached USD 171.290 million, a result of a compound annual growth rate of 12%.

 Currently, there are various rankings that reflect the most attractive countries for outsourcing services activities.
 According to A.T.
 Kearney, several Latin American countries occupy positions near Asian leaders: 4th Mexico, 8th Brazil, 13th Chile, 24th Costa Rica and 30th Panama.
 Others, such as Argentina, Uruguay and Colombia, are placed in the top 40.
 In addition, a number of leading companies in ITO, BPO and KPO are installed in many Latin American countries, such as IBM, Accenture, Wipro, HP/EDS Services, Capgemini, ACS, Tata Consulting Services, Wipro, and Infosys.